Zaloog/kanban-python/README.md

   kanban
   ```
 This is your main command to interact with your boards and tasks.
 It also gives the option to show the current settings and adjust them.
-Adjusting the settings can also be done directly by using the 3rd command which is:
+Adjusting the settings can also be done directly by using the third command `kanban configure`:
 ![kanban](https://raw.githubusercontent.com/Zaloog/kanban-python/main/images/image_kanban.PNG)

 Use `Ctrl-C` to exit the application at any time. :warning: If you exit in the middle of creating/updating a task,